-Leslie Feinzaig is the founder and Managing Director of Graham & Walker, a $10M venture capital fund and community on a mission to reshape the Nasdaq by investing in tech companies founded and led by women.
-In 2017 she started a Facebook group for women CEOs of tech companies, which quickly grew to become the most prominent network for women-founded startups and aligned investors in America.
-In the years since, her company has connected thousands of women founders with hundreds of VC firms across the US.
+Leslie Feinzaig is the founder and Managing Director of Graham & Walker, an early stage venture capital fund and community on a mission to reshape the Nasdaq by investing in tech companies founded and led by women.

 Two girls walk into a job fair (or why I raised a VC fund)

 Why it's incredibly rare for companies led by women to IPO

 New data shows the number of women-led VC funds is exploding

 Three ways VC firms can construct sustainably diverse portfolios

 The pandemic is deterring women from becoming entrepreneurs

 Ruth Bader Ginsburg’s passing feels like millions of women have lost their bubbie